 Once you have ascertained the best temperature for your oven, stick to that and place the main batch on the oven at that temperature.

-The recipe for a basic macarons is below, with detailed notes and pictures at every stage, along with a few FAQs.
+I have given detailed notes and pictures at every stage, along with a few FAQs.

 The pictures in the recipe itself are from a batch of lemon macarons I made, but the flavour combinations are endless and the recipe is easily adapted to accommodate whatever flavour you want.